cha1latte/sillytavern-lore-spoilers/README.md

 # Lore Spoilers

-This SillyTavern extension hides World Info (Lorebook) entries from your UI to prevent spoilers, while the LLM always receives the original, unobfuscated plaintext.
+A SillyTavern extension that automatically hides World Info (Lorebook) entries from your view to prevent spoilers, while the LLM always receives the original, unobfuscated plaintext.

-Perfect for scenarios where you want the AI to know about future plot twists, secret character knowledge, or story branches without spoiling them for yourself.
+Perfect for when you want to generate AI content about future plot twists, secret character knowledge, or story branches without spoiling them for yourself.

 ## Features

-- **Spoiler Hiding**: Automatically ciphers and hides the content of any World Info entry that starts with a specific tag (e.g., `[SPOILER]`)
+- **🔒 One-Click Spoiler Prevention**: Click one button to hide all lorebook entries
+- **Automatic Expansion**: Expands all entries automatically while keeping content blurred
+- **No Spoilers Seen**: Content is blurred during expansion so you never see plaintext
-- **Caesar Cipher**: Uses a classic Caesar cipher to obfuscate text in the UI (configurable shift 1-25)
+- **Caesar Cipher (ROT13)**: Uses a simple cipher to obfuscate text in the UI
-- **Configurable Tag**: Set your own spoiler tag
-- **Click to Reveal**: Click into a hidden entry to instantly reveal the original plaintext for editing
 - **LLM Sees All**: The LLM always receives the original, unobfuscated plaintext for full context
-- **Simple UI**: One-click button to hide all spoilers when you're done editing
+- **Pagination Handling**: Automatically shows all entries (up to 1000) before ciphering
+- **Simple UI**: Just two buttons - Cipher and Reveal

 ## Installation

 1. Open SillyTavern
-2. Go to Extensions → Install Extension
+2. Go to **Extensions → Install Extension**
 3. Paste this repository URL: `https://github.com/your-username/lore-spoilers`
-4. Click Install
+4. Click **Install**
 5. Refresh the page

 ## Usage

-1. Navigate to the Extensions panel, then click Extension Settings (cog icon)
+### Quick Start

+1. Open SillyTavern and navigate to **Extensions** settings
-2. Find "Lore Spoilers" in the right-hand (UI) column
+2. Enable "Lore Spoilers" in the UI extensions panel
-3. Enable the "Enable Lore Spoilers" checkbox
-4. (Optional) Configure your preferred Spoiler Tag and Caesar Cipher Shift
-5. Go to the World Info panel (book icon)
-6. Create a new entry or edit an existing one
-7. In the "Content" textarea, add your spoiler tag to the very beginning (e.g., `[SPOILER]Vader is Luke's father`)
-8. Click the "🔒 Hide All Spoilers Now" button in Extension Settings
+3. Open a lorebook in **World Info** (book icon)
+4. Click **"🔒 Expand & Cipher All"** at the top of the lorebook
+5. Done!
+All entries are now hidden from you

+### How It Works

+When you click "Expand & Cipher All":

+1. **Blur Filter Applied**: All content is immediately blurred so you can't read it
+2. **Pagination Set**: Automatically shows all entries (up to 1000 per page)
+3. **Auto-Expansion**: All collapsed entries are programmatically expanded
-9. The content will be replaced with ciphered text in your UI
+4. **Ciphering**: Each entry's content is replaced with ROT13 ciphered text
-10. Click back into the textarea anytime to reveal and edit
-11. The LLM always receives the plaintext version automatically!

-## How It Works
+5. **Blur Removed**: Blur is removed, revealing only the ciphered (unreadable) text

+**You never see the plaintext!**

+### Revealing Entries

+Click **"👁️ Reveal All"** to restore all entries to their original plaintext.

+## Important Notes

+### LLM Access

-This extension only ciphers what you see in the UI.
-The World Info database always stores plaintext, so when SillyTavern sends context to the LLM, it automatically includes the unobfuscated spoilers.
+The LLM **always** receives the original plaintext.
+The ciphering only affects what you see in the UI.
+When SillyTavern sends context to the LLM, it automatically includes the unciphered content from the database.

+### Saving

+The extension automatically ensures plaintext is saved to the database, not ciphered text.
+You can safely:
+- Save the lorebook
+- Close entries
+- Switch between lorebooks
+- Refresh the page

+The plaintext is always preserved.

+### Character Limit

+The extension handles up to 1000 entries per lorebook.
+If you have more than 1000 entries, you'll need to manually set the pagination higher before ciphering.

+## Use Cases

+- **Story Writing**: Generate 50 AI plot twists and cipher them so you can use them later without spoiling yourself
+- **RPG Campaigns**: Hide secret character backgrounds, plot reveals, or future story beats
+- **Interactive Fiction**: Keep branching paths hidden until players discover them
+- **World Building**: Store spoiler-heavy lore without accidentally reading it

+## Technical Details

+- **Cipher**: ROT13 (Caesar cipher with shift of 13)
+- **Storage**: Plaintext always stored in database
+- **UI Only**: Ciphering only affects the browser display
+- **Save Hook**: Intercepts save operations to ensure plaintext is preserved

 ## Requirements

 - SillyTavern 1.12.0 or higher

+## Troubleshooting

+### "No expanded entries found"
+Make sure a lorebook is open in the World Info panel before clicking the button.

+### Entries still visible after ciphering
+Refresh the page and try again.
+Make sure the extension is enabled in settings.

+### Some entries not ciphered
+The extension processes up to 1000 entries.
+If you have more, manually set pagination higher first.

 ## Configuration

-- **Spoiler Tag**: The tag that marks entries as spoilers (default: `[SPOILER]`)
-- **Caesar Cipher Shift**: Number of positions to shift letters (default: 13 / ROT13)
+The extension has minimal configuration:

+- **Enable/Disable**: Toggle the extension on/off
+- **Cipher**: Fixed at ROT13 (shift of 13)

 ## License

 MIT

+## Support

+If you encounter issues:
+1. Check the browser console (F12) for error messages
+2. Verify the extension is enabled in settings
+3. Make sure you're using SillyTavern 1.12.0 or higher
+4. Try refreshing the page

+## Credits

+Created for SillyTavern users who want to generate spoiler-heavy content without spoiling themselves.